kairarobot/helios_jekyll/README.md

 You can check the build here: http://kaira.one/helios_jekyll

 In the original Helios theme, the content is not abstracted.
-With this Jekyll theme, content can be managed (adding, deleting, or changing) under the `_post` and `carousel` directories.
+With this Jekyll theme, content can be managed (adding, deleting, or changing) under the `_posts` and `carousel` directories.

 <strong>Adding Post Articles</strong>
 The main articles are located above the footer of the page.
 When a new article is created, the most recent one will show up to the left of the previous articles.